 Multi-Vitamins: Never give human multi-vitamins to dogs.
 If your veterinarian recommends a daily multi-vitamin for your dog, ask for product recommendations.
 It is important that you choose a multi-vitamin that is made especially for dogs.
 In some cases, you can choose a multi-vitamin made for dogs with special needs, like joint support or senior age.
 Some vets recommend products like Pet-Tinic or Nutri-Cal for dogs not getting enough nutrients.

+Omega 3 Fatty Acids: These supplements can be very beneficial to dogs with skin issues, arthritis or other joint pain, kidney disease, heart disease, certain cancers, and other conditions.
 Normal fish oil might not do the trick.
 Be sure to choose a formula with the right concentration of EPA and DHA based on your vet's recommendation.
 It is often better to go with a pet-specific formula.
 One example is Welactin.